 Below is a single pot recipe so no need to worry about bringing an entire kitchen with you, it also includes beef to add a little something to your meal!

 Foil packs are a great option for campfire cooking as it allows for food to cook directly on the fire (just be careful taking them out)!
 Foil packs can be premade at home or are easy to assemble on sight!
 There are so many options for the types of food you can cook this way.
-Two recipes we love include italian sausage and salmon, but you could also cook beef and chicken this way if that is what you are craving!
+One recipes we love is italian sausage, but you could also cook beef and chicken this way if that is what you are craving!
 Foil packs are also great for vegetarian options as vegetables cook really well this way!
 These methods also allow you to season based on what you like as a foil pack is one individual portion: do you like spicy food while your camping buddies can’t handle the heat?
 Foil packs are a great way to satisfy everyone’s taste buds!

 Kebabs are one of the best camping dinners, easy to prepare at home, are customizable to those you are dining with, and can feed a large group.
 Similar to foil packs there are endless possibilities with Kebabs below we include a classic recipe with seasoned chicken and veggies then we have a steak teriyaki recipe that will be sure to be a hit!